 - Citizens and permanent residents

 - Visitors or tourists

-- Traders or business persons
+- Traders or businesspersons

 - Students and academics

 - Migrant workers

 - Asylum seekers and refugees.

-Low-risk travellers including citizens and permanent residents of OSBP partner States, frequent visitors and businesspersons will qualify to apply for enrolment in the fast-track automated clearance system.
+Low-risk travellers, including citizens and permanent residents of OSBP partner states, frequent visitors and businesspersons will qualify to apply for enrolment in the fast-track automated clearance system.
 Key elements of the system are summarised below:

 - Automated e-passport gates: e-passport gates are automated self-service booths or mobile device that will be located at immigration checkpoints in each CCZ. - Frequent traveller programme: the programme will allow eligible travellers to enjoy convenient immigration clearance via automated clearance facilities.
-Services will include fast-tracking frequent travellers such as truck and bus drivers, businesspersons, and tourists.
-Border officers will need only to check that the travellers are the authorised holders of the written authority.
-Border processes that still need to be undertaken at border crossings should be informed by risk and kept to the minimum.

-• Long-term multiple entry visa: this visa will be available to eligible frequent travellers including businesspersons, students and academics who do not have long-term residence authority in the host country.
+Services will include fast-tracking frequent travellers such as truck and bus drivers, businesspersons and tourists.
+Border officers will only need to check that the travellers are the authorised holders of the written authority.
+Border processes that still need to be undertaken at border crossings should be informed by risk and kept to the minimum. - Long-term multiple entry visa: this visa will be available to eligible frequent travellers including businesspersons, students and academics who do not have long-term residence authority in the host country.
 It is preferable that the two countries agree on the categories of frequent travellers.

-Frequent travellers who would like to apply for enrolment to the fast-track clearance system should apply at any location determined by each State.
-SA regards the fast-track clearance as a fundamental principle that must be operationalised at the OSBP to enable seamless movement of people.
-Parameters and criteria within which the fast-track service will operate will be agreed by both countries.
+Frequent travellers who would like to apply for enrolment to the fast-track clearance system should apply at any location determined by each state.
+South Africa regards fast-track clearance as a fundamental principle that must be operational at the OSBP to enable a seamless movement of people.
+Parameters and criteria for the fast-track service will be agreed by both countries.